Let Him Go: Casting

 The film was announced in February 2019, with Thomas Bezucha directing his screenplay based on Larry Watson's novel, and Kevin Costner and Diane Lane attached to star.
 Bezucha would also produce the film with Paula Mazur and Mitchell Kaplan.

 Filming

 Filming began in April 2019 in Calgary, with Lesley Manville, Will Brittain, Jeffrey Donovan and Kayli Carter added to the cast.
-Booboo Stewart was added in May.
+Actor Booboo Stewart was added in May.
 Filming lasted through May 17.

 Release

 Theatrical

 The film was released by Focus Features on November 6, 2020.
 It was previously scheduled to be released on August 21, 2020, but was delayed due to the COVID-19 pandemic.
 The studio spent an estimated $8 million promoting the film.

 Home media

-Let Him Go was released on digital download on January 19, 2021 and on Blu-ray and DVD by Universal Pictures Home Entertainment in the United States.
-It was then released on Blu-ray and DVD on April 26, 2021 by Warner Bros.
+Let Him Go was released on digital download on February 2, 2021, and on Blu-ray and DVD by Universal Pictures Home Entertainment on February 9, 2021, in the United States.
+It was then released on Blu-ray and DVD on April 26, 2021, by Warner Bros.
 Home Entertainment in the United Kingdom.
 It began streaming on HBO and HBO Max on July 3, 2021.
+A 4K Ultra HD edition from Universal was released on August 20, 2024.